 However, if you lose or forget your passphrase, you have lost access to your assets.
 Your passphrase is not stored anywhere and no means of recovering it exists other than brute force (trying every possible passphrase).
 Additionally, the device can't tell when you mistype your passphrase.
 If you send transactions to an account after a passphrase has been mistyped, it is likely that you will not be able to recover your crypto assets sent to addresses derived from the passphrase.

 Once you log into your ShapeShift Membership account on your KeepKey device, you will not be required to log back in until you log out.
-If you have a passphrase enabled you'll need to enter it everytime you'd like to access your KeepKey device and your associated ShapeShift Membership account.
+If you have a passphrase enabled you'll need to enter it every time you'd like to access your KeepKey device and your associated ShapeShift Membership account.
+Please note, the passphrase feature is still available if you're using the ShapeShift Beta Platform.

 Keep in mind, your passphrase will still be required to access the correct accounts upon logging in.
 Your assets will remain on the same private key - 12-word recovery sentence - they were originally located on with the corresponding passphrase.